What are the application deadlines?

 What documents do I need to complete my application?

-You will need to submit a CV, a sample of your previous work, a motivation letter, an undergraduate diploma (can be submitted after the application deadline), transcript of records, a certificate of English language proficiency, and a copy of your passport/ID card.
+You will need to submit a CV, a sample of your previous work, a motivation letter, an undergraduate diploma (if you are graduating in the upcoming spring then you can apply with the current transcript of records.
+After being accepted as a student then you need to send your diploma and transcript of records/diploma supplement to EKA), transcript of records, a certificate of English language proficiency, and a copy of your passport/ID card.
 And you need to pay the application fee.
 Please see the admission requirements for further details.

 I don’t have a background in urban studies.
 Can I still apply?